 Crocus plants are one of the first flowers to bloom each spring, with blossoms that often open when there is still snow on the ground.
 Fortunately, we don't have to wait till spring to enjoy these glorious flowers.
 Growing Crocus indoors is easy to do by forcing them to bloom for the holidays or at any time during the winter.
-For the best chance of success and the biggest, healthiest blooms, use large, firm bulbs.
+Use large, firm bulbs for the best chance of success and the biggest, healthiest blooms.

 To force crocus bulbs, schedule indoor planting any time between mid-September and early December.
 For a continuous display of color, force several bulbs and stagger the planting times.
 Bulbs planted in mid-September bloom in late December.
 Plant bulbs in mid-October for a February display of color and in mid-November for early spring blooms.

 Select shallow clay or plastic pots with a depth of at least 4 inches (20 cm) and a greater width than height.
 As a general rule, a pot 6 inches (15 cm) wide accommodates approximately 6 to 12 Crocus bulbs, depending on the bulbs' size.
 Pots constructed of other materials such as wood or ceramic are fine as long as the pots have a drainage hole in the bottom.

 Crocus bulbs require a lightweight potting medium that drains well while retaining adequate moisture to sustain the bulbs.
-Good quality commercial potting mixtures consisting of potting soil, sphagnum moss, and perlite or vermiculite are suitable.
+Good quality commercial potting mixtures consisting of potting soil, sphagnum moss, perlite, or vermiculite are suitable.
 Or make your own mixture using equal parts of all three ingredients.
 Fill the pot to about 0.5 to 1 inch (1.2 to 2.5 cm) from the top.